MicrosoftDocs/power-automate-docs/articles/desktop-flows/capacity-process.md

 > - A maximum of 25 flows can be associated to the same Process flow
 > - De-association can only be done from the Process flow
 > - An associated flow can't have its plan updated - it needs to be de-associated first

+> [!IMPORTANT]
+> **Known issues with flow association**:
+> - During association, in the list of flows that can be associated to the process flow:
+>    - currently desktop flows are also displayed in the list.
+>    - currently cloud flows which I do not have access to are also displayed in the list.
+> - At Process plan removal from the process flow:
+>    - existing flow associations are maintained.
+>    - the user should remove the associations from the process flow before removing its process plan.

 ## Related information